A Brief History of Diamond Cut Productions, Inc.

 In the future, Diamond Cut Productions expects to continue releasing more CDs in their Edison Lateral Cut series.
 However, they have also branched out into other musical venues from the 1920’s and 1930’s.

-Recently, they released a CD entitled "Vintage Vallee - Rudy Vallee and his Connecticut Yankees" which includes 23 of the earliest recordings made by this group in the late 1920's.
-Shortly, a new CD will be released entitled "Early Eddy Duchin - - - 1932 to 1937."
+Recent releases include “Vintage Vallee – Rudy Vallee and his Connecticut Yankees” which includes 23 of the earliest recordings made by this group in the late 1920’s. and itled “Early Eddy Duchin – – – 1932 to 1937.”

 The Diamond Cut Productions Edison Lateral Cut Series of CD’s